garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 This is an ugly translation with mistakes and common words left untranslated.
 I doubt whether the output is understandable without a knowledge of French.
 My translation: *On the eve of the presidential election, a group of journalists from Le Monde revisit places that shaped their youth to provide first-person accounts of the transformation of the France they knew when they were little.*

 Just what *petite France* means here is hard to tell without more context, but I assume it is not a neighborhood in Strasbourg.
 Could a computer ever come up with a reasonable translation of such a complex sentence?

+### Summary

+All in all, I think it is not a bad result for a small MT engine.
+Now I am curious to see what I can do with a larger data set.

 [MBS]: http://www.statmt.org/moses/?n=Moses.Baseline
 [Linguee]: http://www.linguee.com/english-french/search?source=auto&query=moralisation+de+la+vie+publique